PrestaShop/prestashop-specs/back-office/international/locations/international-locations-zones.md

 **Save**

 Clicking on _Save_ button will insert the data from 'ZONES' fields into `_db_prefix_zone`, and `_db_prefix_zone_shop` tables and return to International > Locations > Zones page (back-office/international/international-locations-zones.md).

-### EDIT ZONE

-Clicking on _Edit_ button will redirect the user to the new page which they can edit a zone.

-**Name**

-The _Name_ field defines the zone's name for each language.
-The user can modify the name of the zone for each language separately.

-**Active**

-The _Active_ field displays a YES/NO toggle button to define if the zone should be activated on shop or not.
-By default, it display the current status of the selected zone.

-**Cancel**

-Clicking on _Cancel_ button will ignor the input fields and return to the International > Locations > Zones page (back-office/international/international-locations-zones.md) without impacting on database.

-**Save**

-Clicking on _Save_ button will modify the data from `_db_prefix_zone`, and `_db_prefix_zone_shop` tables for the selected zone and replace them with the new data received from 'ZONES' field and return to International > Locations > Zones page (back-office/international/international-locations-zones.md).

 ### DELETE ZONE